metrorailings/OwlBlog/content/posts/2022-week-4-insights.md

 Carlton Davis is pointless.
 Just letting up major completions.

 So it's the second half of the game and Tampa Bay has completely given up on running the ball.
 Only 3 rushes to something like 30 passes.
 This is a worrying trend.

+This Kansas offense execution has been damn near masterful.
+Despite the painful loss last week and the hurricane, it's clear the Chiefs came here with the emotional edge.
+That Super Bowl loss still hurts to this day.